 Key insights

-- The proposed conversion factor is $32.75.
+• The final conversion factor is $32.74.

-- Proposals to pay for training for caregivers reflect the role these individuals play in providing successful care to Medicare beneficiaries.
+• CMS finalized payment for training for caregivers reflect the role these individuals play in providing successful care to Medicare beneficiaries.

 Need help determining how the new CMS rules will affect your organization?

-The proposed new policy includes many changes, including some related to the hot topics of telehealth and social determinants of health.
+The new policy includes many changes, including some related to the hot topics of telehealth and social determinants of health.
 This regulatory advisor will summarize some of the key changes but does not include all provisions.
 To review the entire rule, visit the Federal Register.

 Industry in context